yourgotocoder/mean-section-b-backend/README.md

 ```
 npm install
 ```
-- Starting the server, paste the follwing code into the terminal
+- Starting the server, paste the following code into the terminal
 ```
 npm run dev
 ```